Keyboard shortcuts

 Supported formats

 • OFX.
 Open Financial Exchange.
-Self-describing, no mapping needed.
+Self-describing, no column mapping needed.

 • QFX.
 Quicken variant of OFX.
 Treated the same as OFX.